dreamdroppin/Java-Lab-004/README.md

 **Questions to answer in the README.md via Markdown:**
 1. What happens if you invoke a value method and don’t do anything with the result; that is, if you don’t assign it to a variable or use it as part of a larger expression?

+   It could still execute the code, it wouldn't have an impact on the program.

 2. What happens if you use a void method as part of an expression?
 For example, try `System.out.println("boo!") + 7;`.

+   You'll have an error, becuase you are voiding the vaule that can be used.
+Void methods can't run methods in experssions.

 ---